 On this page

-How the attendance service will support students#
+How the attendance service supports students#

 About 80,000 students are chronically absent each school term.
 This means they miss more than 30% of school time.
 About 20,000 students also become non-enrolled from school each year.

-The new attendance services model can support up to around 80,000 students per year.
+The attendance services model can support up to around 80,000 students per year.
 Its 2 main components are:

 - a comprehensive attendance service for chronically absent and non-enrolled students – 1 provider in each of 84 catchments